Amiine2021/imagesEvent/README.md

 # imagesEvent

-here an easy things to learn you can add -onclick- for images using css and some javascript or -onmouseenter-  and following the code and the  you are going to understand more if you are already now some codes.
+here an easy things to learn you can add -onclick- for images using CSS and some javascript or -onmouseenter-  and follow the code and then  you are going to understand more if you already now some codes.